 - Envision Your Day

 This one is something you’ve most likely already started to do, and it will be ongoing for you as you plan.
 When you dream about your big day, what do you picture?
 These thoughts will help you along your planning path.
-Start saving pins, cutting out magazine photos and compiling all of your ideas.
+Save pins, cut out magazine photos, and compile all of your ideas!

 - Ask Your Friends

 Determining your court of honor or bridal party should happen relatively early on, as you might include some of these friends in your planning.
 Not sure how to ask your friends to be on your court?
 Check out our quince court-posals for a few fun ideas!

 If you plan on asking padrinos to help with your event, make sure you have an idea of who will be in charge of what!
 We recommend thinking of this early on, that way you’re not rushing to ask last minute.
 Check out our Padrino List that we created to help you organize your padrinos in one place!
 Also, check out our article on how to ask for padrinos!

 Your venue is the location where you will have your event.
 You’ll be booking one or two of these, depending on where you have your ceremony.
 Your vendors are all a huge part in how to plan a quinceanera because they’re the people who will ultimately be working your event and making it such a great memory for everyone, such as your caterer, photographer, DJ, and florist.
 You’ll want to interview a few of each so you can make a well-informed decision.

 Don’t get it twisted – just because this is later in the list doesn’t mean you won’t be doing it early!
 You will want to start looking at venues as early as a year to nine months before your event to ensure you get the venue of your dreams.
 Once you’ve decided on a venue or vendor, you will agree on a price and sign a contract.
 When you are ready to start shopping, we are here to help!
 Read Questions to Ask at Your Ceremony Venue Tour to help prepare yourself for your venue tours.